-Psychotherapy is a journey of self-exploration and reflection and it leads to a greater understanding and awareness of who we are.
+Psychotherapy is a journey of self-exploration and reflection that leads to a greater understanding and awareness of who we are.
 Through this process we explore our purpose and meaning and become more conscious of our patterns of behaviour, our emotional make-up and our sense of Self which leads to a greater sense of self-awareness.
 Both the client and the psychotherapist are actively engaged in shaping these processes.

-What is Transpersonal Psychotherapy and Integrative Psychosynthesis?
+What is Transpersonal Psychotherapy?

 What is Integrative Embodied Psychotherapy?

 Integrative Embodied Psychotherapy (IEP) is a therapeutic framework crafted by Tasha Colbert and Katarina Gadjanski, the co-founders of the Institute of Embodied Psychotherapy.
 This somatic approach draws on a range of techniques from the practices of body-oriented psychotherapy, dance movement psychotherapy, somatic experiencing, somatic trauma therapy, neuroscience, creative arts and body-focused mindfulness.

 Body-orientated psychotherapy is a holistic therapeutic approach which address all levels of a client’s being: body, emotion, mind and spirit.
 It recognises that many psychological problems have immediate correlations in the body: anxiety and panic attacks, overwhelming feelings, trauma, addiction, etc.